|

 Instructions

-• In a bowl mix together the eggs, Dairy Free milk, cinnamon, sugar, and vanilla.
+• In a bowl mix together the eggs, milk, cinnamon, sugar, and vanilla.
 Set aside.

 • Spread one slice of bread with peanut butter and the other slice of bread with jelly.
 Place banana slices on one side and make a sandwich.